quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part20_Least-Squares_T.md

 Locally weighted regression requires fast ways to perform local regression computations for each query.
 Researchers have developed various methods to address this, including strategies for forgetting entries to maintain database size within bounds.
 A kernel function is used to assign weights to examples based on their distance or similarity to the query state.
 :p What is a kernel function in locally weighted regression?
 ??x
-A kernel function \( k \) assigns weights to examples based on their distance or some measure of similarity to the query state.
+A kernel function $k$ assigns weights to examples based on their distance or some measure of similarity to the query state.
 In the case of locally weighted regression, it computes a weighted average of target values from stored examples, where the weight depends on how close the states are. x??

 ---